lidofinance/docs/docs/guides/oracle-operator-manual.md

 ## TL;DR

 1. Generate an Ethereum address.
+2. Share your address with public in case of mainnet it should be twitter and the research forum, in case of testnet it may be telegram or discord.
-2. Facilitate the DAO members to approve your oracle address.
+3. Ask DAO members to prepare a vote to add addresses to the oracle set.
-3. Launch and sync an Execution Layer node with JSON-RPC endpoint enabled.
+4. Launch and sync an Execution Layer node with JSON-RPC endpoint enabled.
-4. Launch and sync a Beacon Сhain (aka Consensus Layer) node with API endpoint enabled. (one of Lighthouse, Prysm, Teku)
+5. Launch and sync a Beacon Сhain (aka Consensus Layer) node with API endpoint enabled. (one of Lighthouse, Prysm, Teku)
-5. Launch the oracle daemon as a docker container.
+6. Launch the oracle daemon as a docker container.
-6. **Optional** Add alerts to Oralce's prometheus metrics. ([https://github.com/lidofinance/lido-oracle#alert-examples](Alert examples))
+7. **Optional** Add alerts to Oralce's prometheus metrics. ([https://github.com/lidofinance/lido-oracle#alert-examples](Alerts examples))
-7. Propose your oracle's ethereum address to Lido Team to vote on your address being added to the Oracle Members.
+8. Propose your oracle's ethereum address to Lido Team to vote on your address being added to the Oracle Members.

 ## Intro

 Total supply of the StETH token always corresponds to the amount of Ether in control of the protocol.
 It increases on user deposits and Beacon chain staking rewards, and decreases on Beacon chain penalties and slashings.
 Since the Beacon chain is a separate chain, Lido smart contracts at the Execution Layer can’t get direct access to its data.

-Communication between Execution Layer and Consensus Layer is performed by the DAO-assigned oracles.
+Communication between Execution Layer and Beacon Сhain is performed by the DAO-assigned oracles.
 They monitor staking providers’ Beacon chain accounts and submit corresponding data to the `LidoOracle` contract.
 The latter takes care of making sure that quorum about the data being pushed is reached within the oracles and enforcing data submission order (so that oracle contract never pushes data that is older than the already pushed one).

 Upon every update submitted by the `LidoOracle` contract, the system recalculates the total stETH token balance.
 If the overall staking rewards are bigger than the slashing penalties, the system registers profit, and fee is taken from the profit and distributed between the insurance fund, the treasury, and node operators.